C3n7ral051nt4g3ncy/Prot1ntelligence/README.md

 <br>

 # PROTINTELLIGENCE 🕵🏻‍♂️
-**Prot1ntelligence** is a Python 🐍 script for the **OSINT &amp; Cyber Community**.<br>
+**ProtINTelligence** is a Python 🐍 script for the **OSINT &amp; Cyber Community**.<br>
-You will be able to gain intelligence on:
+You will be able to get intelligence on:
 - ProtonMail accounts/users
-- ProtonVPN IP adresses
+- ProtonVPN users IP adresses
 - ProtonMail PGP Key of users
-- Digital Footprints left by the ProtonMail user on the Clear and Dark Web.
+- Digital Footprints left by the ProtonMail user on the clear and Dark Web.
 <br>

 # Requirements 🐍
 [Python 3](https://www.python.org/downloads/)<br>

-Make sure that you have:
-- Beautiful Soup (pip3 install beautifulsoup4)
-- Requests (pip3 install requests)
-- Google (pip3 install google)
 <br>

-# Prot1ntelligence video 🎬
+# Protintelligence video 🎬
 When viewing on Youtube, make sure you view **from a PC**, and put YouTube video **settings to 4K**.

 <a href="https://youtu.be/Ufw1PEwfTLo" target="_blank">